DataDog/documentation/content/en/account_management/rbac/data_access.md

 ## Configure data access

-Data Access Control allows you to create a restricted dataset, specifying data that only users in designated teams or roles can access.
+Data Access Control allows you to create a Restricted Dataset, specifying data that only users in designated teams or roles can access.

 ### Datadog site